jo313y/PyBer_Analysis/PyBer_Analysis/README.md

-The driver count
+The city has the highest driver count by far.

 ![Fig4](https://user-images.githubusercontent.com/86981530/137597351-a8824a3d-2301-4739-958a-f92cb9d73262.png)

-Percentage of Total Drivers by city type.
+The percentage of drivers who drive for Pyber based on the city type shows that the city has the most drivers.
 ![Fig7](https://user-images.githubusercontent.com/86981530/137597376-ca42d107-d312-47b5-b13f-04ba97ffe303.png)

-Fare Summary
+We can see by the Weekly Fare summary that the Urban fares are the highest consistently.
+There is a dramatic drop in the fares in April though.
 ![Pyber_fare_summary](https://user-images.githubusercontent.com/86981530/137597392-18c2df8d-ac1e-44e9-89ce-fa987931c23d.png)

 ## Summary

-It's not suprising that there are more rides in the city than in the suburban and rural areas.
+It isn't surprising that there are more rides in the city than in the rural areas.
+What is surprising, is the range of fares for the rural areas.
+Generally it is higher, but it has the highest range of fares as well.
+It would be a good idea to create an action plan to make sure the price of the rides are more consistent.

-It is surprising, how much the fares overlap for each city type There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
+The cost of the fares for the suburban and urban cities are not significantly different.
+With the data shown, suburban drivers are on average, having a higher fare and are more efficient.
+It would be a good idea to expand into more suburban areas to increase overall revenue for the company.

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)
+The city has the highest number of drivers, which makes sense because of the number of rides.
+However, the suburban drivers is 60% less than the city and still creates more than half of the total fares than the city.
+This means there are too many drivers in the city.
+There may be a need to limit the amount of drivers, or create expectations for the drivers to make sure they are providing the same high quality service throughout the city.